Oprissmian/OprissmiansKerbolExpansion/README.md

 2 - Features & Planned Features

 Currently the mod adds three gas giants and a rocky moon to one of said gas giants.
-The current plans are to add two further gas giants, a terrestrial, habitable planet between Kerbin and Duna as well as moons for every body.
+The current plans are to add three further gas giants, a terrestrial, habitable planet between Kerbin and Duna, a replacement for Eve, a trojan planet as well as moons for nearly every body.

 3 - Installation Process